terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-wasm.md

 #### Key-Value Store

-Each smart contract is given its own dedicated keyspace in LevelDB, prefixed by the contract address.
+Every smart contract is given its own dedicated keyspace in LevelDB, prefixed by the contract address.
 Contract code is safely sandboxed and can only can set and delete new keys and values within its assigned keyspace.

 ### Interaction